Acid–Base Titrations and Titration Curves

 1. Fundamental Concepts

-• Definition: Acid–base titration is a quantitative analysis method used to determine the concentration of an acid or base by neutralizing it with a solution of known concentration.
+• Titration: A lab technique to determine concentration of an unknown acid/base by reacting it with a standard solution of known concentration (titrant).

 2. Key Concepts